 Liverpool City Council has officially ended its contract with Amey and taken its highways services back in-house.

-The council estimates this will save £750,000 in the first year, which will be reinvested into repairing potholes and new alleygates.
+The council estimates this will save £750,000, which will be reinvested into repairing potholes and new alleygates.
 It has already brought parks services, street cleansing, bin collections, IT and HR and payroll services all back in house.

 Cllr Ann O’Byrne, deputy mayor of Liverpool, said: ‘We have seen with other services such as street cleansing and refuse collections that insourcing can deliver savings which can be reinvested to make our money go even further.